Brand Strategy

 Brand?
 Yes.
 Mergers and acquisitions are pivotal moments because they’re more than just the melding of companies’ systems and structures, they’re the blending of beliefs, values, and people — culture!
 Which makes them a powerful opportunity to create an identity that transcends the sum of its parts.
 That identity becomes a North Star, rallying employees for a new adventure, announcing to customers the birth of something better.
 More than just a new logo or slogan, a strategic brand is a signal to your industry and the world: We’re making bold moves that matter, we’re blazing new trails and challenging convention.
 Brand leads the way.

-In this three-part series, we’ll share the steps to successfully leverage branding after a merger or acquisition.
-In Part One, we’ll show how strategic brand architecture aligns identities, values, and market positioning.
+In this three-part series, we’ll share the steps to successfully leverage brand strategy for mergers and acquisitions In Part One, we’ll show how strategic brand architecture aligns identities, values, and market positioning.
 In Part Two, we’ll examine how a new brand narrative — compelling purpose and mission statements, brave visions, and more — unite internal stakeholders and fuel momentum toward shared goals.
 And in Part Three, we’ll celebrate the unveiling of a fresh, cohesive brand and how to launch it with gusto into the world.
 So, let’s begin with the critical first steps brands must take post-M&A to chart bright futures: evaluation, architecture, and traction.

 Evaluation: the work that can’t wait